gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

   ...
 ```

-## 4. Domain-Specific Optimized Normalization Network
+## 4. Domain-Specific I-BN Network

 ### Motivation
-Both above methods have a common limitation, which will be discussed and addressed here.
+Domain alignment methods generally have a common limitation, which will be discussed and addressed here.
 Look back to an illustration of DG from part 1, where a classifier trained in _sketch_, _cartoon_, _art painting_ images encounters instances from a novel domain _photo_ at test-time.
 {: style="text-align: justify;"}

 <figure class="align-center">